chloealbright/DevHiveMind/Language Overlap/Conditional Logic and Operators.md

 Name = Name || bob
 ```

+### Logical Order of Conditions For AND (`&&`):
+  - **Put the most likely to be false first:** If the first condition is false, the overall result is already determined to be false, and there's no need to evaluate the second condition.
+This can improve efficiency in scenarios where the first condition is frequently false.

+  - **Put the most likely to be true first:** If the first condition is true, the second condition needs to be evaluated to determine the final result.
+However, if the first condition is false, short-circuiting will occur, and the second condition won't be evaluated.
+The choice depends on the specific use case and expected distribution of true/false values.

+### Logical Order of Conditions For OR (`||`):
+- **Order of Conditions:**
+  - **Put the most likely to be true first:** If the first condition is true, the overall result is already true, and there's no need to evaluate the second condition.
+This can be beneficial in scenarios where the first condition is frequently true.

+  - **Put the most likely to be false first:** If the first condition is false, the second condition needs to be evaluated to determine the final result.
+However, if the first condition is true, short-circuiting will occur, and the second condition won't be evaluated.
+As with `&&`, the choice depends on the specific use case and expected distribution of true/false values.

+In practice, the decision on the order of conditions often involves a trade-off between readability and optimization.
+It's essential to consider the context and the likelihood of conditions for making an informed decision.
 ### Optional Chaining Operator uses  Null Coalescing Operator ??

 Check if data is in object very useful when dealing with Api